What is ISO?

 As an example, if you were shooting a soccer game in a stadium at night, you would need a high shutter speed to freeze the action.
 If we were to use a slow shutter, it would blur the players.

-Remember, higher ISO’s can reduce the quality of the photo, introducing more grain or more digital noise.
+Remember, a higher ISO setting can reduce the quality of the photo, introducing more grain or more digital noise.

-Why use a higher ISO if it’s worse?
-You can easily fix noise by applying noise reduction in editing software such as Adobe Lightroom.
+Why use a high ISO setting if it’s ‘worse’?
+Well, you can easily fix noise by applying noise reduction in editing software such as Adobe Lightroom.
 However, you can’t fix motion blur.

 What is high ISO noise and how do I deal with it?